PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He couldn't understand where he had gone wrong?
 What taboo had he crossed?
 It was a perfectly logical verdict.
 He was a perfectly logical ruler.
 And why did rulers have to explain themselves to their subjects anyway?
 Maybe it was just Dukes.
 He was pretty sure if he was a King he wouldn't have had to explain himself to anyone.

-Just has he was thinking that, a Wizard appeared in the great hall.
+Just as he was thinking that, a Wizard appeared in the great hall.
 And this is not to say he made an entrance.
 One minute there was an empty space on the cold stone floor and the next, there he stood.
 Shaven pate, black robes, a large silver torq worn around his neck, only slightly larger than the dark circles under his eyes, strange stains underneath his fingernails -- yes, unmistakably a Wizard.
 One moment he wasn't there, and the next, he was.
 The Wizard Appeared.

 There was a gasp as those in the great hall, jumped back from the man who had apparated into their midst.
 Nonplussed, the Chamberlain said, "A man appearing from nowhere!"